- Why the name change to Latina/Latino Studies?

 Students have the option of choosing their major advisor and should choose based on shared interests and focus.
 Students should inform the Department of their choice of advisor or if they do not have a preference, they will be assigned by the Department Chair according to areas of expressed academic interests and with attention toward equalizing advising roles among the faculty.

-There are eight members of the Latina/Latino Studies faculty that provide major and minor advising services.
-They will help you with the forms to declare a major, minor or double major, assist with your area of academic focus or interest, help you problem-solve as you move toward graduation and support you with graduate school or career advice and resources.
-Choose your advisor based on shared academic background and interests, mentor relationship, or even convenience of office hours.
+Latina/Latino Studies faculty advisors will help you with the forms to declare a major, minor or double major, assist with your area of academic focus or interest, help you problem-solve as you move toward graduation and support you with graduate school or career advice and resources.
 For maximum benefit you should keep the same advisor throughout your progress at SFSU.
 Latina/Latino Studies advisors will advise only about the Latina/Latino Studies major and minor degree programs.
-We also encourage students to consult with advisors in the Advising Center (Old Adm 200) for questions regarding GE and other general graduation requirements.
-Links are provided to information about each advisor and their posted office hours for the semester.
+We also encourage students to consult with university advisors for questions regarding GE and other general graduation requirements.
+University advisors can be reached at:

 - Tomás Almaguer